Ar108-bot/R-STUDIO-SELFHELP-DASHBOARD-FOR-NON-CODERS/README.md

 This project is released under the MIT License — you are free to use, copy, and modify the code.
 See LICENSE for details.

-12) Get help / report issues

-If readers have problems with the repo itself, ask them to open a GitHub Issue here: https://github.com/YourUserName/YourRepoName/issues (replace with your repo link).
-Be clear in the issue: include your RStudio version, OS, the exact error text, and what you tried.
-Do not paste your API key.

-Useful links

-OpenAI: Where do I find my API Key?
-OpenAI Help Center

-OpenAI: Managing API keys & projects (create new secret key) OpenAI Help Center
-+1

-OpenAI: Billing & quotas (if you need to add payment) Zapier

 Final reassuring note (for non-coders)

 This app is a helper — not a magic wand.
 If you copy-paste your code and an error, treat the suggestion as a guided hint.
 If it doesn’t work the first time, breathe, read the small error message again, and try the fix (or open an Issue).
 You have full control — and you can always revoke your API key and create a new one if needed.